genterist/openMRS-Security/4-SecurityPrinciples/2 - Usable Security Principles.md

 **Result:**True

-**Solution:** OpenMRS should not redirect user to any page that they should not access and implement the full authentication function in the backend
+**Solution:** OpenMRS should not redirect user to any page that they should not access and implement the full authentication function in the backend.